COMPETITIONS

 The referee will pause the sparring when they believe they have seen a successful technique.
 At least one of the two other judges must agree for the point to be recorded.

-In most cases, the first to 10 points wins, but bouts are timed - the victory will then be awarded to the competitor with the highest points tally.
-In the event of a draw, additional time may be used.
+Bouts are timed - the victory will be awarded to the competitor with the highest points tally.
+In the event of a draw, the first to score in extra time will win the bout.

 Continuous